The House System

-Each house meets weekly with students and faculty to discuss house business and work on house activities.
-In addition to organizing intra-house events, such as games and projects, the houses collaborate to participate in inter-house events and competitions including upper school field days and the Namesake Challenge.
+Houses are designed to separate students and faculty into smaller communities and to foster a better school culture by creating accountability, ownership, and leadership among students and faculty.
+Each house meets weekly to work on house activities.
+In addition to organizing intra-house events, such as games and projects, the houses collaborate to participate in inter-house events and competitions including upper school field days and various challenges.

-The school year ends with the Closing Ceremony followed by a feast at which time the house cup is awarded to the house that has accumulated the most points over the course of the year.
-The gathering is structured intentionally to reflect our motto
+The school year ends with a closing ceremony followed by a feast where the house cup is awarded to the house that has accumulated the most points over the course of the year.